 2. Site Architecture & URL Structure

 Good site architecture helps Google understand what your site is about and which pages matter most.
 For SaaS sites, this is especially important because you typically have marketing pages, blog content, docs, and app pages — all needing clear separation.
+For the complete deep-dive, see our SaaS site architecture guide.

 URL Structure

-Clean, descriptive URLs Good: /blog/technical-seo-checklist.
+/blog/technical-seo-checklist.
 Bad: /blog/post?id=847&cat=3.
 URLs should be readable and include target keywords.

-Consistent URL patterns Pick a convention and stick to it. /blog/post-name for all blog posts. /features/feature-name for feature pages.
+/blog/post-name for all blog posts. /features/feature-name for feature pages.
 Inconsistency confuses both users and crawlers.

 Internal Linking